 - Other Human-Related: Manatee mortalities caused by monofilament line, fishing nets, fishing hooks, litter, poaching or other human activities.
 Watch our video: Manatees and Entanglement

 - Perinatal: A dependent calf less than 150 cm (about 5 feet) that died around the time of birth and was not determined to have died from human-related causes.

 - Other Natural: Mortalities caused by natural circumstances such as cold stress, red tide, gastrointestinal disease, pneumonia, and other diseases.

 - Undetermined: The manatee is too badly decomposed to determine cause of death, the necropsy finding is inclusive, or the manatee carcass was reported and verified, but not recovered.

 Get More Info:

-Download 2017 Manatee Mortality Statistics, a sheet with statistics from 2017 and information on how to report an injured manatee (pdf).
+Download 2018 Manatee Mortality and Rescue Statistics, a sheet with statistics from 2018 and information on how to report an injured manatee (pdf).

 Get current manatee mortality statistics from the Florida Fish and Wildlife Conservation Commission Research Institute (click on the link for Manatee Mortality Statistics)